August 28, 2020

 The need for Healthcare Advisors has continued to grow as the cost of care increases and the healthcare system becomes more challenging to navigate.
 The reasons for considering seeking assistance from a Healthcare Advisor are compelling:

 1. They provide peace of mind for out-of-state family members

 For family members who live far from one another, hiring a Healthcare Advisor can bring peace of mind to the entire family, knowing that the health of their loved ones’ is taken care of.

 When living in a different city, it can be challenging to play an active role in the care of other family members.
 A Healthcare Advisor can still be in a different state than the patient, but can have more oversight of the patient’s situation by virtually accompanying them to their medical appointments, managing their medical records, and ensuring that all family members have a full understanding of the diagnosis and treatment plan.

 2. They help reduce the financial burden of healthcare

 Up to 80% of all US hospital bills include errors, which could be costing patients thousands of dollars.
-Healthcare Advisors can help reduce the financial burden of a cancer diagnosis as they are very knowledgeable on the medical bill system.
+Healthcare Advisors can help reduce the financial burden of any condition or disease as they are very knowledgeable on the medical bill system.